 Within This Page

 The composition of materials used in a building is a major factor in its lifecycle environmental impact.
 Whether new or renovated, federal facilities must lead the way in the use of greener materials and processes that do not pollute or unnecessarily contribute to the waste stream, do not adversely affect health, and do not deplete limited natural resources.
 As the growing global economy expands the demand for raw materials, it is no longer sensible to throw away much of what we consider construction and demolition waste.
 Using a "cradle-to-cradle" approach, while incorporating appropriate environmental controls, where necessary, the "waste" from one generation can become the "raw material" of the next.
-When done in an environmentally acceptable manner, the recycling and reuse of construction and demolition (C&D) materials yields numerous benefits, such as conserves raw materials, offsets impacts associated with the input of virgin material into construction and renovation of buildings and infrastructure, reduces landfilling impacts, and conserves landfill space.
+When done in an environmentally acceptable manner, the recycling and reuse of construction and demolition (C&D) materials yields numerous benefits, such as conserving raw materials, offsetting impacts associated with the input of virgin material into construction and renovation of buildings and infrastructure, reduction of landfilling impacts, and conservation of landfill space.

 When developing specifications, product descriptions and standards, consider a broad range of environmental factors over a product's lifecycle.
 Such environmental preferability considerations may include: optimizing the use of building space and materials, reducing waste at the source, using recycled content (see EPA's Comprehensive Procurement Guideline (CPG) Program) and safer chemical alternatives, energy & water efficiency, and other factors such as life-cycle cost and end-of-life options.

 As early as during conceptual design and design-development stages, federal construction/renovation project teams must have a comprehensive, integrated perspective and seek to:

 - Salvage and utilize existing facilities, products, and equipment whenever possible, such as historic structures, previous 'brownfield' or 'greyfield' sites, and reconditioned fixtures and furnishings;

 - Produce facilities adaptable for different uses during their life cycle incorporating building components that can be disassembled, and reused or recycled;

 - Reduce overall material use through optimizing building size and module;